FNNDSC/ChRIS_ultron_frontEnd/README.md

     Pro-tip: To stop the server, hit `control` + `c` keys at the same.

 ### Edit the settings

+The `ultron-api` address should be updated to reflect your setup.

+For instance, if the `ultron-api` is available at: `http://local:8050/api/v1`, then update the following [line](https://github.com/FNNDSC/ChRIS_ultron_frontEnd/blob/polymer20/index.html#L75) accordingly.

+At this point you should be able to log into the front-end.

 ## For developers